-Revenge of the Mummy is a roller coaster attraction that can be found at Universal Studios Florida, Hollywood, and Singapore.
-The ride itself is a spin-off of The Mummy Trilogy and deals with Imhotep once again breaking out of his supernatural bonds and terrorizing the riders of the attraction, ordering them to either join him or die.The ride first opened at Universal Studios Florida on May 21st, 2004, replacing Kongfrontation, while at the Hollywood park, it opened on June 25th, 2004, replacing E.T.
+Prepare to forfeit your souls!
+DEATH IS ONLY THE BEGINNING!Revenge of the Mummy is a roller coaster/dark ride hybrid attraction that can be found at the Universal Studios parks in Florida, Hollywood, and Singapore.
+The ride itself is a spin-off of The Mummy Trilogy and deals with Imhotep once again breaking out of his supernatural bonds and terrorizing the riders of the attraction, ordering them to either join him or die.
+The storyline of the attraction varies across each version of the attraction.In Florida's version, the story is that a new Mummy film is being filmed inside the park, but due to the use of actual Egyptian artifacts in the set, Imhotep is brought to life for real.Hollywood's version is much more straightforward - with it being that the guests are entering an Egyptian tomb, where via a curse Imhotep returns once again for his revenge.
+Singapore's story is similar to Hollywood's, but adds in an extra bit that the riders need to find "The Book of the Living" in order to stop the evil priest.The ride first opened at Universal Studios Florida on May 21st, 2004, replacing Kongfrontation, while at the Hollywood park, it opened on June 25th, 2004, replacing E.T.
 Adventure.
 At Universal Studios Singapore, it opened on May 28th, 2011, along with the park itself.
 Each version of the ride is different from one another in numerous ways.

 Revenge of the Mummy provides examples of the following tropes:

 - Adventurer Archaeologist: The apparent role of the riders in Hollywood and Singapore's versions.

 - Alternate Continuity: The ride doesn't appear to have any involvement with the first two movies.